 Now I should say a bucket list isn’t really the same as a goals list but they can crossover.
 I don’t want to get into the differences in great detail, I’m sure most of you know them already, but suffice it to say that some goals can be on your bucket list.

-For example, I may have a goal to learn how to speak Spanish as it’s good for my business, but I wouldn’t necessarily put it on my bucket list.
+I may have a goal to learn how to speak Spanish as it’s good for my business, but I wouldn’t necessarily put it on my bucket list.
 It may be something I want to achieve but it doesn’t excite me in terms of experience and so on.

 However, utilizing that Spanish for my trip to hike the Inca Trail is another story.
 My trip to the Inca Trail may be a goal I want to make happen this year but it also happens to be in my top ten on my bucket list.